[Bishop Strickland]:

 It is here

-comes a moment when explanation becomes avoidance, and words
+a moment when explanation becomes avoidance, and words become a way

-no longer in history books.
+longer in history books.
 It is no longer theoretical.
-It
+It is no

-is no longer something we debate at conferences or behind closed
+longer something we debate at conferences or behind closed doors.

 It is here

-asking what position you hold, or how many followers you have,
+what position you hold, or how many followers you have, or how

-or how carefully you word your statements.
-It is asking one
+carefully you word your statements.
+It is asking one thing only:

-thing only: whether you will stand with the truth when standing
+whether you will stand with the truth when standing costs you

-is what must finally be said without ornament or apology: a
+must finally be said without ornament or apology: a Church that will

-an insult.
+insult.
 That is not a threat.
 That is a diagnosis.
-And diagnoses
+And diagnoses are

-neutral ground here.
-There is no safe middle space where one
+ground here.
+There is no safe middle space where one can quietly

-can quietly wait and hope someone else acts.
-Silence itself
+wait and hope someone else acts.
+Silence itself has become a

 The line is